NyteOwlDave/Graphics-Canvas/docs/tower.md

 Looks like we're in business.
 Both workstations can now use the Lenovo branch.
 Still need to figure out how to merge the branch back to main...

+> Addendum 1 ~ 5:39 pm

+Added individual Markdown files for each host that had none.